 Karen Nelson, LCSW-R

-Brooklyn & Woodstock
+Brooklyn & Saugerties

 I have comprehensive experience working as a psychotherapist in both private practice and outpatient mental health clinics.
 I have worked with adolescents, adults, senior citizens, and with support groups with a wide variety of difficulties.
 My specialties include working with adults who are in unhealthy relationships, who have recognized unhealthy relationship patterns, and/or who are dealing with anxiety and depression, trauma, LGBTQ issues, sexuality and identity, grief and loss, low self-esteem, addictions, destructive behaviors, and obsessive and compulsive behavior or thinking.

 I have been described as warm, humorous, thoughtful, sensitive, and easy to talk to.
 I draw upon eclectic modalities: psychoanalytic, insight oriented, cognitive behavioral, interpersonal, mindfulness practices, and systems perspectives.
 I am committed to identify, encourage, and value your strengths and support you in improving your relationships to live a fuller, more satisfying life.

 I am a Smith College School for Social Work alumnus and is affiliated with the Training Institute for Mental Health, where I earned a post-graduate certificates in Psychoanalytic Psychotherapy and Psychoanalysis.